MichalTuleja/microservice-boilerplate/README.md

 Let's make it clear: this project is just for demonstration purposes and does not provide any production value as such.

-It does contain all files and configs needed to run it in production enviroment.
+It does contain all files and configs needed to run it in the production environment.

-It requires Docker as a default run-time enviroment.
+It requires Docker as a default run-time environment.

 ```
 docker-compose up
 ```

-## Copyright and license
+## License

+This project is available under the [MIT License](./LICENSE).
+It also includes external libraries that are available under a variety of licenses.
+See LICENSE for the full license text.

 Copyright (c) 2019 [Michal Tuleja](http://tuleja.net).

-Code released under the [MIT License](./LICENSE).